 And don’t forget that keeping your muscles and other structures stretched is an important part of prevention of many musculoskeletal injuries, including iliotibial band syndrome, so don’t forget to regularly perform your stretching exercises.

 If you are looking for Iliotibial band pain relief and would like to find out if you are a candidate for our treatment we would like to meet you.
-To schedule an appointment with our San Francisco Chiropractor, please call 415–415–1115 or book an appointment online.
+To get to the root cause of pain and discomfort, schedule an initial consultation, including a comprehensive evaluation and first treatment.